-Comparison of Results of Operations for the twelve months ended December 31, 2014 and 2013
+Comparison of Results of Operations for the twelve months ended December 31, 2015 and 2014

-Below is a discussion of our 2014 operating results compared to our 2013 operating results.
+Below is a discussion of our 2015 operating results compared to our 2014 operating results.
 2014 represented a transitional year as the Company restructured and changed the way it will manage its operations in the future to a licensing model whereby the Company minimizes its risk and outsources the manufacturing and distribution of its products to industry leaders in their respective industries.
-In addition, the Company plans to re-launch its Baby Genius brand in September 2015 using a newly designed and expanded product line, resulting in a year over year loss in Baby Genius sales.
+In addition, the Company re-launched its Baby Genius brand in September 2015 using a newly designed and expanded product line, resulting in a year over year loss in Baby Genius sales.
 In addition to the re-launch of Baby Genius this year, the Company will also be introducing several new brands in addition to the licensing business is now manages on behalf of three existing retail brands.

-Our summary results for the twelve months ended December 31, 2014 and 2013 are below.
+Our summary results for the twelve months ended December 31, 2015 and 2014 are below.